-- (a) they are returning, or have returned, to the United Kingdom for a period of more than 24 hours but not more than three months; - (b) they are required to be treated as a previous patient of the Contractor; and - (c) either: - (i) they make an application to be accepted as a temporary resident by the Contractor (a "temporary resident application"); or - (ii) where they are a person to whom clause 13.17A.5.3 applies, a temporary resident application is made on their behalf by an appropriate person. - 13.17A.5.3 This clause applies to a person if they: - (a) have not attained the age of 16 years; or - (b) lack the capacity to make a temporary resident application or to authorise a person to make such an application on their behalf. - 13.17A.5.4 For the purposes of clause 13.17A.5.1 it does not matter whether the Contractor's list of patients is open or closed. - 13.17A.5.5 A temporary resident application may be made on or after the date which falls one month before the planned return date. - 13.17A.5.6 Where a Contractor accepts a temporary resident application, the Contractor's responsibility for the relevant qualifying person does not begin until the relevant date. - 13.17A.5.7 Where a Contractor wants to terminate its responsibility for a qualifying person accepted by it as a temporary resident under this clause before the end of the temporary residence period: - (a) the Contractor must give notice, either orally or in writing, of that fact to the qualifying person or an appropriate person (as the case may be); and - (b) the Contractor's responsibility for the qualifying person is to cease seven days after the date on which the notice mentioned in sub-clause 13.17A.5.7(a) is given. - 13.17A.5.8 The Contractor must give notice in writing to the Board of its acceptance of a qualifying person as a temporary resident. - (a) at the end of the period of three months beginning with the relevant date; or - (b) if the Contractor's period of responsibility for that person as a temporary resident came to an end earlier than the end of the three month period referred to in clause 13.17A.5.8(a), at the end of that period. - 13.17A.5.9 In this clause 13.17A.5:
+- 13.17A.5.7 Where a Contractor wants to terminate its responsibility for a qualifying person accepted by it as a temporary resident under this clause before the end of the temporary residence period: - (a) the Contractor must give notice, either orally or in writing, of that fact to the qualifying person or an appropriate person (as the case may be); and - (b) the Contractor's responsibility for the qualifying person is to cease seven days after the date on which the notice mentioned in sub-clause 13.17A.5.7(a) is given. - 13.17A.5.8 The Contractor must give notice in writing to the Commissioner of its acceptance of a qualifying person as a temporary resident: - (a) at the end of the period of three months beginning with the relevant date; or - (b) if the Contractor's period of responsibility for that person as a temporary resident came to an end earlier than the end of the three month period referred to in clause 13.17A.5.8(a), at the end of that period. - 13.17A.5.9 In this clause 13.17A.5: